IamWright1/Lift-Platform-Challenge/README.md

 <h2>Reflection</h2>

 In the end I learned how to do mechanical analysis on many parts including the shafts in the gear train and bolts mounting the lift.
 I further developed my skills in SolidWorks when designing the whole gear train and developed my skills with 3D printing using Bambu X1C, Prusa Mk4, and Flash Forge 5m.
+I also continued practicing my technical writing finishing the [Final Report](https://github.com/IamWright1/Lift-Platform-Challenge/blob/main/Final%20Report.pdf) lasting over 40 pages.